modular/modular/KGEN/docs/public/programming-manual.md

 Python and systems programming concepts, but does not expect the reader to be a compiler nerd.

-## High level motivation for a new language

-Mojo started with the goal of bringing an innovative programming model to accelerators and other heterogeneous systems that are pervasive in machine learning.
-This drove the need for powerful compile-time metaprogramming, the integration of adaptive compilation techniques, caching throughout the compilation flow, and other things that are not supported by existing languages.

-While accelerators are important, one of the most prevalent and sometimes overlooked "accelerators" is the host CPU.
-CPUs today are getting lots of tensor-core-like accelerator blocks and other dedicated AI acceleration units, but they also importantly serve as the "fall back" to support operations more specialized accelerators don't - things like data loading, pre- and post-processing, and integrations with foreign systems.
-Applied AI systems need to address all these use cases and it is clear that we couldn't lift AI with a limited "accelerator language" that only worked with specific accelerated use cases.

-While innovating in compiler internals and while support for current and emerging accelerators is critical to our mission, we didn't see a need to innovate in *syntax* or *community*.
-We decided to embrace the Python ecosystem because it is so widely used, it is loved by the AI ecosystem, and because it is really nice!
-For more information on the challenges with Python, how Mojo compares to other members of the Python family, and other details, see the "Detailed Motivation and Related Work" section later in this document.

-## Mojo as a member of the Python family

-The Mojo language has lofty goals - we want full compatibility with the Python ecosystem, we would like predictable low-level performance and low-level control, and we need the ability to deploy subsets of code to accelerators.
-We also don't want ecosystem fragmentation - we hope that people find our work to be useful over time, and don't want something like the Python 2 => Python 3 migration to happen again.
-These are no small goals!

-Fortunately, while Mojo is a brand new code base, we aren't really starting from scratch conceptually.
-Embracing Python massively simplifies our design efforts, because most of the syntax is already specified.
-We can instead focus our efforts on building the compilation model and designing specific systems programming features.
-We also benefit from tremendous work on other languages (e.g. Clang, Rust, Swift, Julia, Zig, Nim, etc), and leverage the massive MLIR compiler ecosystem.
-We also benefit from experience with the Swift programming language, which migrated most of a massive Objective-C community over to a new language.

-After discussion, we decided that the right *long-term goal* for Mojo is to provide a **superset of Python** (i.e. be compatible with existing programs) and to embrace the CPython immediately for long-tail ecosystem enablement.
-To a Python programmer, we expect and hope that Mojo will be immediately familiar, while also providing new tools for developing systems-level code that enable you to do things that Python falls back to C and C++ for.
-We aren't trying to convince the world that "static is good" or "dynamic is good" - our belief is that both are good when used for the right applications, and that the language should enable the programmer to make the call.

-### How compatible is Mojo with Python really?

-Mojo has many core features of Python including async/await, error handling, variadics, etc, but… it is still very early and missing many features - so today it isn't very compatible.
-Mojo doesn't even support classes yet!
-That said, we have experience with other similar projects that give some insights on how this will go assuming that we stay properly focused.

-We have experience with two major but different compatibility journeys: the **Clang** compiler is a C, C++ and Objective-C (and CUDA, OpenCL, …) that is part of LLVM.
-A major goal of Clang was to be a "compatible replacement" for GCC, MSVC and other existing compilers.
-It is hard to make a direct comparison, but the complexity of the Clang problem appears to be an order of magnitude bigger than implementing a compatible replacement for Python.
-The journey there gives good confidence we can do this right for the Python community.

-Another example is the [Swift programming language](https://www.swift.org/), which embraced the Objective-C runtime and language ecosystem and progressively shifted millions of programmers (and huge amounts of code) incrementally over to a completely different programming language.
-With Swift, we learned lessons about how to be "run-time compatible" and cooperate with a legacy runtime.
-In the case of Python and Mojo, we expect Mojo to cooperate directly with the CPython runtime and have similar support for integrating with CPython classes and objects without having to compile the code itself.
-This will allow us to talk to a massive ecosystem of existing code, but provide a progressive migration approach where incremental work put in for migration will yield incremental benefit.

-Overall, we believe that the north star of compatibility, continued vigilance on design, and incremental progress towards full compatibility will get us to where we need to be in time.

-### Intentional Differences From Python

-While compatibility and migratability are key to success, we also want Mojo to be a first class language on its own, and cannot be hobbled by not being able to introduce new keywords or add a few grammar productions.
-As such, our approach to compatibility is two fold:

-1. We plan to utilize CPython to run all existing Python3 code "out of the box" without modification and use its runtime, unmodified, for full compatibility with the entire ecosystem.
-Running code this way will get no benefit from Mojo, but the sheer existence and availability of this ecosystem will rapidly accelerate the bring-up of Mojo, and leverage the fact that Python is really great for high level programming already.

-2. We will provide a mechanical migrator that provides very good compatibility for people who want to move Python code to Mojo.
-For example, Mojo provides a backtick feature that allows use of any keyword as an identifier, providing a trivial mechanical migration path for code that uses those keywords as identifiers or keyword arguments.
-Code that migrates to Mojo can then utilize the advanced systems programming features.

-Together, this allows Mojo to integrate well in a mostly-CPython world, but allows Mojo programmers to be able to progressively move code (a module or file at a time) to Mojo.
-This approach was used and proved by the Objective-C to Swift migration that Apple performed.
-Swift code is able to subclass and utilize Objective-C classes, and programmers were able to adopt Swift incrementally in their applications.
-Swift also supports building APIs that are useful for Objective-C programmers, and we expect Mojo to be a great way to implement APIs for CPython as well.

-It will take some time to build Mojo and the migration support, but we feel confident that this will allow us to focus our energies and avoid distractions.
-We also think the relationship with CPython can build from both directions - wouldn't it be cool if the CPython team eventually reimplemented the interpreter in Mojo instead of C? 🔥

 ## Using the Mojo Compiler

 The simplest way to run a mojo program is to type "mojo hello.🔥", for